-A minimum 2:2 honours degree in a related discipline
+A minimum 2:2 honours degree in a related discipline.

 Months of entry

-The programme also aims to provide training and support in developing a variety of key professional skills, including communication, critical analysis and thinking, project and time management, scientific writing, teamwork, ethics, information technology and career management.
+The programme also seeks to provide training and support in developing a variety of key professional skills, including communication, critical analysis and thinking, project and time management, scientific writing, teamwork, ethics, information technology and career management.

 Information for international students